How to Put in Eye Drops

 A: If you are inserting more than one eye drop at a time, wait five minutes in between applications to make sure the first drop is fully absorbed.

-Q: What order should I put my eye drops in?
+Q: What order should I put in eye drops?

 A: If you are using a medicated eye drop and an over-the-counter eye drop, many doctors suggest putting in the medicated eye drop first.
 Talk with your doctor about what eye drops to use and the order.

-Q: Can I insert eye drops with contacts in?
+Q: Can I use eye drops while wearing contacts?

 A: Rewetting drops are the only eye drops that you should use with your contact lenses in, unless otherwise specified by your doctor.